Lenno313/EA-Sports-FUT-23---Player-Tracker/README.md

 For the URL of the player's website you just need:
 - the ID of the player
 - the first name of the player
-- the last name of the player
+- the last name of the card

 Example URL: https://www.futwiz.com/en//fifa23/player/lionel-messi/51